Biological Sciences (Biomedical Sciences), BS

 Global Experience

-Through study abroad, whether in a foreign country, in the U.S. or online, students studying biological sciences are able to experience unique biological environments and gain an understanding of worldwide differences in the human condition.
-They are able to be exposed to a variety of laws, policies and practices in biology-centric environments worldwide and expand their knowledge of how science impacts society.
-Students also are able to engage in community service and outreach all around the world, which can help their graduate and professional program applications stand out.
+Through study abroad, whether in a foreign country, in the U.S. or online, students studying biological sciences are able to experience distinct biological environments and gain an understanding of worldwide differences in the human condition.
+They are exposed to a variety of laws, policies and practices in biology-centric environments worldwide, expanding their knowledge of how science impacts society.
+Students can also engage in community service and outreach all around the world, helping their graduate and professional program applications stand out.

-With more than 300 options available, Global Education programs allow students to tailor their experience to their unique interests and skill sets.
+With more than 300 options available, Global Education programs enable students to tailor their experience to their specific interests and skill sets.
 The College of Liberal Arts and Sciences recommends these programs for students majoring in biological sciences with a concentration in biomedical sciences.

 Attend Online